The Foghorn’s Counsel

 that sails too far into darkness.

-It only sings -
+It only sings,

 that long, aching note

-to remind me of distance,
+reminding me of distance,

-to remind me of return.
+reminding me of return.

-And so my life is a coastline,
+And so my life became a coastline,

 shaped as much by listening